Shubh2-0/Chatterbox/README.md

 With Chatterbox's group chat, you can foster collaboration, enhance communication, and make your conversations more engaging than ever!

 ## Demo 🎥

 Check out the demo of Chatterbox in action:

 ![Demo](Images/demo.gif)

+## Javadoc 📃

+For more detailed explanations of the classes, methods, and their functionalities, please refer to the [JavaDoc website](https://aquamarine-sprite-f2ebae.netlify.app/) of this Chatterbox project.
+The JavaDoc documentation provides a comprehensive reference and understanding of the implementation details, making it easier to navigate and comprehend the methods and their usage within the application.

 ## Tools Used 🛠️